studio42gmbh/log42/README.md

 ```
 For code see: https://github.com/studio42gmbh/log42/blob/main/src/test/java/de/s42/log42/examples/UseLogging.java

-Leads to the following output (in Netbeans et al. the below at ... is nicely leading to the spot where the logging was put in code):
+Leads to the following console output (in Netbeans et al. the below at ... is nicely leading to the spot where the logging was put in code):

 ```
 21:32:23:609 INFO [main] de.s42.log42.examples.UseLogging Welcome